nalgeon/sqlean/docs/regexp.md

 sqlite> select regexp_like('abcdef', 'b.d');
 ```

-See [How to Install an Extension](install.md) for usage with IDE, Python, etc.
+See [How to install an extension](install.md) for usage with IDE, Python, etc.

 [⬇️ Download](https://github.com/nalgeon/sqlean/releases/latest) •
 [✨ Explore](https://github.com/nalgeon/sqlean) •